This resource was provided to Pet Guardian Angels of America by Cary Teller

 You also want to avoid excessive use of cleaning products that can leave behind residue.
 Instead, try creating your own solution with two cups of water, two cups of vinegar and four tablespoons of baking soda.
 Make sure that you use warm or cool water, not hot.
 Hot water can set urine stains into the fibers of your carpet.

-If this cleaning solution doesn’t work, there are others you can use.
+If this cleaning solution doesn’t work, visit www.dublinpaintingpros.ie site and find out that there are others you can use to help you to clean and paint your home, like house painters in Ireland.
 For heavy stains, try putting a bit of baking soda directly on the soiled area.
 Then pour a mixture that contains 50 percent vinegar and 50 percent water.
 Leave the liquid on the stain for five minutes before blotting it up.

 To remove blood from carpet or upholstery, combine two cups of cold water with a tablespoon of scent-free liquid dish soap.
 You can also try mixing a tablespoon of ammonia with a half-cup of warm water.
 A solution of one tablespoon of liquid dish soap, a half-cup of vinegar, two cups of water and one tablespoon of salt works well when cleaning vomit.